boazsegev/plezi/websocket chatroom.md

 To accept WebSockets connections, our controller must define an `on_message(data)` method.

-Anorexic will recognize this method and allow websocket connections for our controller's path (which is at the root of our application).
+Plezi will recognize this method and allow websocket connections for our controller's path (which is at the root of our application).

 We will also want to transport some data between the browser (the client) and our server.
 To do this, we will use [JSON](http://en.wikipedia.org/wiki/JSON), which is really easy to use and is the same format used by socket.io.